Mahmoud7Osman/rlpclib/README.md

 Where The Simplicity Become Dangerous ...
          A True Cross-Platform Malware Development Kit
 </pre>
-<h4>Right Now Making The Networking And Remote Communication API, After That, The Core will be finished .</h4>
+<h4>Right Now Making The Networking And Remote Data Transfer API, After That, The Kit's Core will be ready to develop malwares.</h4>
 <p>C/C++ Are Absolutely The Best Languages To Develop Malwares, Advanced, And Undetectable, Scary Hardware And L2 I/O Access, As You Know, C/C++ Codes, API Calls, Library Calls, System Calls Differ Between Linux And Windows, So, <strong>That's Why We Created CVenom</strong></p>

 <h1>Before Everything</h1>